What to Take to a Nursing Job Interview

 Your resume is a summary of your qualifications; in an interview, it should support what you say.
 Bring multiple printed copies and a tidy digital version.

-• Bring 4–6 printed copies of your resume and reference list—one for each interviewer plus a copy for yourself to reference during the discussion.
+• Bring 4–6 printed copies of your resume and reference list—one for each interviewer plus one for yourself to reference during the discussion.
 If you expect two interviewers, preparing four copies is a good rule of thumb.

 • Bring the cover letter only if it’s targeted and adds value; otherwise rely on the resume and what you say.